rvaiya/warpd/man.md

 # Limitations/Bugs

 - No multi monitor support (it may still work by treating the entire display as one giant screen, I haven't tried this).
-If you use this program and desire this feature feel free to harass me via email or submit a pull request.
+If you use this program and desire this feature feel free to harass me via email or file an issue on github.

 - Programs which use Xinput to directly manipulate input devices may misbehave.
 See [Issue #3](https://github.com/rvaiya/warp/issues/3#issuecomment-628936249) for details.

-- Hint mode draws a lot of windows, if you experience performance issues try turning off your compositor.